NUbots/NUbots/module/behaviour/skills/HeadBehaviourSoccer/README.md

 ## Consumes

-* `message::vision::Balls` uses vision ball to calculate angles to rotate head
+* `message::localisation::FilteredBall` uses filtered ball position measurement to calculate angles to rotate head
 * `using message::motion::ExecuteGetup` used to check if robot is getting up
 * `using message::motion::KillGetup` used to check if the robot has finished getting up